dbnschools/moodle-theme_pioneer/README.md

 # Moodle-theme_pioneer
 The Moodle Pioneer theme is a responsive bootstrap theme for Moodle.
 Highly customizable and loaded with great features.
 This theme is ideal for educational institutions and businesses alike.
 Pioneer is focused on simplicity and providing an intuitive user experience.
 ## Top Features of Pioneer
 * Teachers can upload an image into Course Summary Files and the theme will utilize that image in the Header of the page.
 This slight customization allows the learner to distinguish between courses while still maintaining a standard look and feel.
+This must be turned on in General Settings of the theme.
 * My Courses drop down displays enrolled courses at top of page.
 * Custom Fontawesome Icons allows site admin to create up to 8 special icon links at the top of the page.
 Each icon has a bootstrap tooltip and custom link.
 * Featured Courses allow the site admin to promote and highlight courses by ID number on the frontpage.
 The courses are displayed with an image and course title as a block.